FocusExploiting imagination to support learning

 SynopsisVisualization refers to any thought process associated with purposefully imagining an actual phenomenon in order to enhance understanding and/or consolidate memories of that phenomenon.
 Visualization techniques are used across a wide range of discourses, including Psychotherapy (e.g., to address such matters as negative emotions, self-perception, and social competence), athletics (e.g., envisioning performance, or minimizing pain), and disciplinary studies (e.g., imagining subatomic particles, or hypercubes, or characters in a novel).
 Several subdiscourses have emerged over the past few decades, including the following:

-- Guided Imagery (k.a.
-Guided Affective Imagery) involves a teacher/practitioner helping a student/client to summon or simulate various sensory perceptions (usually focused on, but not limited to visual perceptions).
+- Guided Imagery (Guided Affective Imagery) involves a teacher/practitioner helping a student/client to summon or simulate various sensory perceptions (usually focused on, but not limited to visual perceptions).
 It is applied in both formal learning situations and in therapy settings.

 - Mirroring refers to the unconscious imitation of another’s actions (gestures, expressions, speech patterns, etc.).
 It is seen as essential to virtually all categories of learning, but it is especially vital to social behaviors and engagements.

-- Motor Imagery (k.a.
-Mental Practice of Action) is mode of Visualization focused on rehearsing, simulating, and/or performing a specific action.
+- Motor Imagery (Mental Practice of Action) – a mode of Visualization focused on rehearsing, simulating, and/or performing a specific action

 - Scientific Visualization refers to a cross-disciplinary interest in both imagining and generating computer-based images of scientific phenomena.